The art of leadership: finding the best leadership style

 - Develops a sense of shared responsibility.

-In the laissez-faire leadership style, all responsibility is delegated to the employees.
-The manager only specifies the framework conditions and communicates which goals are to be achieved.
-As a result, there is only minimal control on the part of the manager and the independence and initiative of the team members is emphasized.
-This allows the team to fully realise its creativity.
+In the Laissez-Faire leadership style, all responsibility is delegated to employees.
+The manager only specifies the framework conditions and communicates the objectives to be achieved.
+As a result, there is minimal control on the part of the manager, and team members' independence and initiative are emphasized.
+This allows the team to fully realize its creativity.

 Practical application:

-- Works best when employees are highly qualified and work autonomously.
+- Works best when employees are highly skilled and work autonomously.

-The coaching leadership style is about helping employees to realise their full potential.
+The coaching leadership style is all about helping employees realize their full potential.
 To this end, their professional and personal development is encouraged.
-The manager supports and advises employees on how to achieve their goals and provides tips on how to improve performance.
+The manager supports and advises employees on how to achieve their goals, and gives advice on how to improve their performance.

 Practical application: